EMERGENCY TRAVEL ALERT:

 Providing timely responses to inquiries from the press, government officials, and the public is a crucial function of the communications office.

 The central and district communications offices take an active role in the public involvement process and explore ways to be of assistance.

 The Florida Department of Transportation is decentralized in accordance with legislative mandates.

 Each of the districts is managed by a District Secretary.
 The districts vary in organizational structure, but in general each has major divisions for Administration, Planning, Production and Operations.
-Also, each district has a Public Information Office that reports to the District Secretary and a District Chief Counsel who reports to the DOT General Counsel in Tallahassee.
+Also, each district has a Communications Office that reports to the District Secretary and a District Chief Counsel who reports to the DOT General Counsel in Tallahassee.

 Florida Department of Transportation